 COVID-19 is an acute, sometimes severe, respiratory illness caused by the novel coronavirus SARS-CoV-2.
-Prevention is by vaccination, infection control precautions (eg, face masks, handwashing, social distancing, isolation of infected individuals).
+Prevention is by vaccination and infection control precautions (eg, face masks, handwashing, social distancing, isolation of infected individuals).
 Diagnosis is by antigen or PCR (polymerase chain reaction) testing of upper or lower respiratory secretions.
-Treatment is with supportive care, antiviral drugs, monoclonal antibodies, or corticosteroids.
+Treatment is with supportive care, antiviral drugs, or corticosteroids.

 Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous and have wide geographic distribution.